MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-06-Implement-data-privacy.md

 ## Provision an Azure Databricks workspace

-> **Tip**: If you already have an Azure Databricks workspace, you can skip this procedure and use your existing workspace.
+> **Tip**: If you already have a Unity Catalog enabled Azure Databricks workspace, you can skip this procedure and use your existing workspace.

 This exercise includes a script to provision a new Azure Databricks workspace.
 The script attempts to create a *Premium* tier Azure Databricks workspace resource in a region in which your Azure subscription has sufficient quota for the compute cores required in this exercise; and assumes your user account has sufficient permissions in the subscription to create an Azure Databricks workspace resource.
 If the script fails due to insufficient quota or permissions, you can try to [create an Azure Databricks workspace interactively in the Azure portal](https://learn.microsoft.com/azure/databricks/getting-started/#--create-an-azure-databricks-workspace).